hydrosolutions/SAPPHIRE_Forecast_Tools/doc/user_guide.md

 # Important user information
 - Currently, only pentadal forecasts are implemented, follwowing the method currently employed by Kyrgyz Hydromet.
 Further forecast horizons and forecast methods will be implemented in the coming months and years.
 - We assume that discharge stations start with the character '1'.
 This is currently hard-coded in the software.
 If your station codes do not start with '1', please contact us.
 - To save runtime, the current implementation checks the iEasyHydro database for new predictor data only after January 2020.
-If you need to change this, edit the date in the file apps/forecast_backend/forecast_backend.py in the section getting predictor.
+If you need to change this, edit the date in the file apps/backend/src/data_processing.py in the section getting predictor.
 - Special use cases, like the discharge for virtual reservoirs are currently hardcoded in the backend.
 This affects station code 16936.
-If required, this code section with the special case can be commented in the file apps/forecast_backend/forecast_backend.py.
+If required, this code section with the special case can be commented in the files apps/backend/src/data_processing.py and apps/backend/src/forecasting.py.

 # Input data
 The SAPPHIRE Forecast Tools require the following input files to be available which will be further described in the linked or following sections: